-Do you need to send money from the United States to China?
-Here’s how to find a quick and affordable way to move your money internationally.
+Need to send money from the US to China?
+Find a quick, affordable way to move your money internationally.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Regular overseas payments